omatamix/session-lock/README.md

 ### Basic usage

 Our session API is easy to use static methods that replace the native session function.
 You ultimately control the session using the `SessionManager` class.
 Here is a small example of starting a secure session.
-Also, the session config is the session runtime config which can be found here (https://www.php.net/manual/en/session.configuration.php).
+Also, the session config is the session runtime config which can be found [here](https://www.php.net/manual/en/session.configuration.php).
 You can use them in the session config array just remove the `session.` prefix.

 ```php
 <?php